mcneel/developer.rhino3d.com/content/en/guides/grasshopper/csharp-essentials/2-csharp-basics/index.md

 }
 ```

-As an example, you might have two instances of the **ColorPoint** type, and you need to compare their location and color.
-Notice that when you instantiate a new instance of **ColorPoint** object, the object uses a default constructor that sets all fields to “0”:
+As an example, you might have two instances of the **ColorPoint** type, and you need to compare their location & color.
+Notice that when you instantiate a new instance of the **ColorPoint** object, the object uses a default constructor that sets all fields to “0”:

 ```C#
     ColorPoint cp0 = new ColorPoint();